Matthew Johnson

 Expanded Links

-Dr. Matthew Johnson is a research scientist in the area of human-machine teaming for technologies such as robotics, artificial intelligence, software agents, and autonomous vehicles, in a variety of domains including disaster response, space applications, aviation, and military operations.
+Matthew Johnson is a Senior Research Scientist focusing on human-machine teamwork.
+He has been at IHMC since 2002 and applied his efforts to technologies such as robotics, artificial intelligence, software agents, drones, and autonomous vehicles, in a variety of domains including disaster response, space applications, aviation, and military operations.
+His research has made advancements in understanding teamwork, building systems that team, and measuring team performance.

 Matt came to IHMC out of the military, where he served as a naval aviator, flying both fixed wing aircraft and helicopters.
-Matt continued in the Navy Reserves retiring after 20 years of service.
-Matt obtained his undergraduate degree in Aerospace Engineering at the University of Notre Dame (go Irish!) prior to entering the Navy.
-He obtained a Masters of Science in Computer Science from Texas A&M – Corpus Christi while on active duty.
-Matt completed his Ph.D. from Delft University in the Netherlands; his thesis proposed a new approach to human-machine system design called Coactive Design.
+He continued in the Navy Reserves, retiring after 20 years of service.
+Matt earned his undergraduate degree in aerospace engineering at the University of Notre Dame (go Irish!) prior to entering the Navy.
+He earned a master’s degree in computer science from Texas A&M – Corpus Christi while on active duty.
+Matt completed his Ph.D. from Delft University in the Netherlands.

-In addition to his research, Matt is currently the IHMC coordinator for the joint UWF/IHMC PhD program on Intelligent Systems and Robotics and is a UWF Director of Research Professor advising PhD students in the program.
+In addition to his research, Matt is the IHMC coordinator for the joint UWF/IHMC PhD program on Intelligent Systems and Robotics and is a UWF Director of Research Professor.

 Current Projects: